 4. Voluntary unemployment:

 Voluntary kind of unemployment is one where people try to be unemployed than being employed.
 A simple example can be that if individuals are able to get a good benefit, then they prefer to stay back with the benefit rather than being employed.

 Frictional unemployment also falls under this category where individuals tend to choose a job until they wanted an appropriate one.

 5. Cyclical unemployment or Demand deficient:

-The demand deficient or cyclical unemployment takes place when economy falls below its full capacity.
-A simple example can be the aggregate demand which falls below at times of recession which leads to weakening in negative economy growth and output.
+The demand deficient or cyclical unemployment takes place when the economy falls below its full capacity.
+A simple example can be the aggregate demand which falls below at times of recession which leads to weakening in negative economic growth and output.

 When there is a drop in the output then the employment of workers will also be less which leads to the development of fewer goods.

 There are many firms which move out of the business and result in redundancies in large-scale.
-There are more of workers being lay off during recessions which lead to unemployment.
+There are more workers being laid off during recessions which lead to unemployment.

 6. Seasonal unemployment: